AxesTeam/grunt-staticfy/README.md

 **option.inject_script**

-Once the page is loaded, the inject script would be evaluate.
+Once the page is loaded, the inject script would be executed.

 ```js
 grunt.initConfig({